oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/custom-listeners.md

 Listener uses following options:

-- *--current-user* - ID or username of the user that should be used as current user;
+- *--current-user* - ID, username or email of the user that should be used as current user;
 - *--current-organization* - ID or name of the organization that should be used as current organization.

 Example: